Ianlmgoddard/UKCarbonIntensityData.jl/README.md

 regional_mix = regional_data.generation;
 ```

-To quickly grab the forecast for todays forecast and realised carbon intensities, we can use `get_todays_forecast`.
-By default this will return national level data, however we can pass the `regional_kwarg` to return regional data.
+To grab the forecast for todays forecast and realised carbon intensities, we can use `get_todays_forecast`.
+By default this will return national level data, however we can pass the `regional` kwarg` to return data with regional granularity.
 ```Julia
 national_data = get_todays_forecast()